-🚣♀️🚣♂️ The stage is set on the River Thames for the 85th running of the Women’s Eights Head of the River Race, an iconic date in the rowing calendar.
-The race is on Saturday 8 March and spectating is free.
+🚣♀️🚣♂️ The stage is set on the River Thames for the 86th running of the Women’s Eights Head of the River Race, an iconic date in the rowing calendar.
+The race is on Saturday 14 March and spectating is free.

-NEWSFLASH: The 2025 Women’s Eights Head of the River Race is a wrap!
+NEWSFLASH: The 2026 Women’s Eights Head of the River Race is a wrap!
 Results 👇

 Check out our ROWING section here for more events coming up in or around London.

-2025 RESULTS
+2026 RESULTS

-CONGRATULATIONS to Leander Club A who claimed a sixth consecutive Women’s Eights Head Pennant title at the 85th running of the race.
+In 2025, Leander Club A claimed a sixth consecutive Women’s Eights Head Pennant title at the 85th running of the race.
 Leander featured four 2024 Olympic medalists – Hannah Scott, Lauren Irwin, Eve Stewart and Annie Campbell-Orde – in their crew.
 Thames Rowing Club A came second, with Cambridge University Boat Club A in third.
 Less than nine seconds separated the top three crews.
 Cambridge won the University Pennant while the Club Pennant was won by Molesey Boat Club A. For a full review of the Women’s Eights Head of the River race together with results and photos, visit the British Rowing website.

 🎟️ Spectating is free on the route.

 🕞 Victory Ceremony for the Pennant winners on Putney Embankment (outside Thames Rowing Club) will take place in the afternoon, time tbc.
-In 2024 Olympian Annamarie Phelps CBE, President of European Rowing, presented the prizes.

 🚊🚗 Travel tips: Mortlake Station is a short walk to the start at Chiswick Bridge and Putney Station is closest to the finish.
 Both are served by direct trains from London Waterloo.
 Use the Transport for London website to plan your journey.